Kateřina Bukolská

-Kateřina Bukolská (born 6 March 1997) is a Czech ice hockey player and member of the Czech national ice hockey team, currently playing with Leksands IF Dam of the Swedish Women's Hockey League (SDHL).
+Kateřina Bukolská (born 6 March 1997) is a Czech ice hockey player and member of the Czech national ice hockey team, who most recently played for Leksands IF of the Swedish Women's Hockey League (SDHL).

 Bukolská represented the Czech Republic at the IIHF Women's World Championship Top Division tournaments in 2016, 2017, and 2021, and at the Division I Group A tournament in 2015.
 As a junior player with the Czech national under-18 team, she participated in the IIHF Women's U18 World Championships in 2013, 2014, and 2015, serving as an alternate captain in 2013 and 2015.